paulobarchi/stdbm/README.md

 Simple manager for databases with sentences-tags relationship

-* Sentence-tag relationship is 1:N;
+* Sentence-tag relationship is N:N;
 * I/O operations with csv files.

 ## Usage